-We will not publish any such comments on our website nor will we take those specified comments into account when making a decision on an application.
+We may decide not publish any such comments on our website.
+We will not take those specified comments into account when making a decision on an application.
 Comments will be held on the council’s electronic filing system and will remain public documents available to view at South Lakeland House upon request.

 Extreme examples of unacceptable observations will be returned to you.

 If you wish to look at the "Working File" to view either un-redacted or unpublished comments, please contact us to arrange this.
 The full electronic file will then be available to view on a computer screen in our reception area.
 Please note, we will not make the paper file available to members of the public, as this is solely for the case officer for ease of assessing large plans on site.